 How Fast Does European Fan Palm Grow?

-Mediterranean Fan Palm is a slow growing palm that grows about 5 inches a year reaching a full height of only 10-15 ft.
-It can take 10-15 years for it to achieve 7ft.
+The Mediterranean Fan Palm is a slow-growing species, adding about 5 inches in height annually, eventually reaching a full stature of only 10-15 feet.
+It may take a substantial 10-15 years for it to attain a height of 7 feet.

 How to Protect European Fan Palm From Cold Weather?

-- Covering it with landscape fabric works very well.
+- Covering it with landscape fabric is an effective safeguard.

-- You can also wrap Christmas lights around its trunks and stiff leaves.
+- Wrapping Christmas lights around its trunks and stiff leaves can generate additional warmth.

 European Fan Palm Pictures